 Join us on Monday, September 24 at 6:30 pm on a walking tour of the Central City Historic District and see examples of adaptive reuse, rehabilitation, and infill development in the historic neighborhood.
 These are examples of “Past Forward” – places from the past that consider contemporary and future needs.
 This is part four of a four-part Summer Planning Series where our Planning Division staff will share how our work is contributing to Salt Lake City’s success.
 An RSVP is requested for each event.

-Join our mailing list.Tags: Historic Preservation, Public Event, Summer Planning Series, Walking Tour
+Follow our blog.Tags: Historic Preservation, Public Event, Summer Planning Series, Walking Tour